Eddie Williams (baseball)

 Edward Laquan Williams (born November 1, 1964) is an American former professional first baseman and third baseman.

 Career

-Drafted by the New York Mets in the 1st round of the 1983 Major League Baseball draft out of Herbert Hoover High School in San Diego, California, Williams made his major league debut with the Cleveland Indians on April 18, 1986, and appear in his final game on May 27, 1998, for the San Diego Padres.
+Drafted by the New York Mets in the 1st round of the 1983 Major League Baseball draft out of Herbert Hoover High School in San Diego, California, Williams made his major league debut with the Cleveland Indians on April 18, 1986, and appeared in his final game on May 27, 1998, for the San Diego Padres.
 He also played one season in the Nippon Professional Baseball (NPB) for the Fukuoka Daiei Hawks in 1991, and one season in South Korea's KBO League for the Hyundai Unicorns in 2000.